sherbondy/listenr2/README.md

 (This file doesn't exist in the repo.
 See: setup_env_template.sh to get started.)

+Likewise, you will have to provide your Tumblr API keys in 'app/secrets.rb', see: 'app/secrets_template.rb' for the format.

 Do 'bundle install' to install the dependencies.

 Now try: